 Nicole Valentine has 20 years' work experience in public health and health economics.
 In the past 15 years at WHO, she has served in the Secretariat of the global Commission on Social Determinants of Health.
-These last 7 years, her work on SDH has focused on intersectoral policy-making, and more recently. on monitoring and evaluation of health determinants.
+These last 7 years, her work on SDH has focused on intersectoral policy-making, and more recently. monitoring evaluation of health and determinants.